 The play area covers an area of approximately 5,000 square metres and is suitable for all children, from toddlers to children in their teens.
 Its central feature is a 16 foot castle, inspired by the nearby Lumley Castle which overlooks the park.

-The water play area was created complete with artificial beach, an island, fountains and water canon, and is open between July and September each year.
 Please note, although the play area is a safe environment, children must be supervised at all times.

 The Park Centre includes a kiosk selling drinks and snacks every day during the summer and at weekends throughout the year.
 Please note that the kiosk opening hours vary throughout the year depending on customer demand and weather.